-Complementing this technical manual is the slim green Extension workers pocket book first published be the World Bank in 1987 and referred to on page 4 as Vetiver Grass - A Hedge Against Erosion, or more commonly known the little green book by John Greenfield.
+Complementing this technical manual is the slim green extension workers pocket book, first published by the World Bank in 1987, Vetiver Grass - A Hedge Against Erosion, or more commonly known the "little green book" by John Greenfield.
 This present manual is far more technical in its description of the Vetiver System and is aimed at technicians, academics, planners and Government officials and land developers.
 For the farmer and the extension worker in the field the little green book that can fit in to a shirt pocket is still the ideal field manual.